-Before Dr Obenga suggested that writing had its origins in the Egyptian African Metu Neter writing system, the mystery of the origins of writing had seen various conclusions drawn, the most prominent of which is that the origins of world Writing can be traced to Ancient Sumer in Mesopotamia where the Cuneiform Script was developed as suggested by Scholars like John D. Ray, a British Scholar who concluded that writing came to Egypt from Sumer.
+Before Dr Obenga’s Thesis that Egyptian writing was the oldest in the world based on the Egyptian Medu Neter Hieroglyphic Writing, the mystery of the origins of writing had seen various conclusions drawn, the most prominent of which is that the origins of world Writing can be traced to Ancient Sumer in Mesopotamia where the Cuneiform Script was developed as suggested by Scholars like John D. Ray, a British Scholar who concluded that writing came to Egypt from Sumer.

-However, despite these differing points of view, Ancient Historical records demonstrating the Egyptian African Origins of writing have always existed dating back as far as the Phoenicians and Ancient Greece such as in Plato’s Phaedrus dialogue where Socrates attests to the fact that the ta grammata, or, “the letters”, were transmitted to the Greeks by the Ancient African Egyptians of Kemet being an inheritance given to the Ancient Egyptian Africans by the Egyptian Neter Thoth (Tehuti).
+However, despite these differing points of view, Ancient Historical records demonstrating that the Egyptian Hieroglyphic Writing is the oldest in the world have always existed dating back as far as the Phoenicians and Ancient Greece such as in Plato’s Phaedrus dialogue where Socrates attests to the fact that the ta grammata, or, “the letters”, were transmitted to the Greeks by the Ancient Ethiopians being an inheritance given to the Ancient Africans of Egypt by the Egyptian Neter Thoth (Tehuti).

-Strong support for the argument that African Egyptian writing is the origin of writing throughout the world can be traced to 3 400 BC to when the Pre-Dynastic Nubians of Egypt developed the Medu (Metu) Neter Hieroglyphic script based on the excavations led by Dr. Giinter Dreyer, Director of the German Archaeological Institute in Cairo in 1998 which discovered the most ancient written texts in world history at Abydos, in Upper (Southern) Egypt.
+Strong support for the argument that the Medu Neter Egyptian Hieroglyphic Writing is the oldest in the world dating to 3 400 BC when the Pre-Dynastic Nubians of Egypt developed the Medu (Metu) Neter Hieroglyphic script is based on the excavations led by Dr. Giinter Dreyer, Director of the German Archaeological Institute in Cairo in 1998 which discovered the most ancient written texts in world history at Abydos, in Upper (Southern) Egypt.

-The Ivory Tablets found at Abydos which form the basis of Dr Obenga’s Thesis that the origins of writing in the world can be traced to Egyptian African writing circa 3 400 BC in the period of Africa’s Pre-Dynastic Nubian Egypt are scripts consisting of written signs with a specific sound or Phonetic value, and radiocarbon dating has established that they are much older than Sumerian Cuneiform Script.
+The Ivory Tablets found at Abydos which form the basis of Dr Obenga’s Thesis that the origins of the oldest writing system in the world can be traced to Egyptian Hieroglyphic writing circa 3 400 BC in the period of Africa’s Pre-Dynastic Nubian Egypt are scripts consisting of written signs with a specific sound or Phonetic value, and radiocarbon dating has established that they are much older than Sumerian Cuneiform Script.

-Based on the findings at Abydos which point to the Egyptian African origins of writing by the Nubians of Pre-Dynastic Nubian Egypt circa 3400 BC, Dr Obenga contends that the following is the actual Chronological order in which writing across the world developed:
+Based on the findings at Abydos which suggest that the origins Of Egyptian Hieroglyphic Writing are in Africa, Dr Obenga contends that the following is the actual Chronological order in which writing across the world developed:

 - Egyptian Medu Neter System of Writing : The earliest hieroglyphic signs dating from about 3400 B.C.
 This system of writing was developed in three successive stages, known as hieroglyphic, hieratic, and demotic writing;